Comma.ai drops self-driving device after warning from U.S. regulators

 Comma.ai is one of more than 50 startups working on automating such human driving tasks as steering and braking, in effort to reduce vehicle-related injuries and deaths.

-Venture and corporate investors, including General Motors Co and Uber Technologies, have poured more than $2 billion into self-driving startups in the past five years, according to a Reuters analysis.
+Venture and corporate investors, including General Motors Co and Uber Technologies [UBER.UL], have poured more than $2 billion into self-driving startups in the past five years, according to a Reuters analysis.

 GM earlier this year purchased a small San Francisco self-driving car startup called Cruise Automation that at one time had envisioned selling an aftermarket driverless car system, before abandoning the idea on its own.
 Self-driving truck startup Otto also planned to offer an aftermarket device, before being acquired by Uber.